puppetlabs-toy-chest/puppetlabs-aws/README.md

 Note that this module also requires at least Ruby 1.9 and is only tested on Puppet versions from 3.4.
 If this is too limiting please let us know.

+##Acceptance Tests

+Rather than hardcode account specific information for acceptance tests in certain instances you can provide these values via Environment variables.

+### ec2_instance

+####IAM Roles

+To test provisioning an ec2 instance with an IAM role you can set:
+* ENV['IAM_ROLE_NAME'] - This is the friendly IAM role name.
+* ENV['IAM_ROLE_ARN] - This is the ARN allocated to the IAM role

+*Note* when setting the IAM environment variables it is important that you set both variables.
+The ARN must corespond to the friendly IAM role name.